Citizen Science - Earthwatch Europe

 Advancing best practice and positive impact of citizen science

 At Earthwatch we keep pushing the boundaries of citizen science to increase its use and impact.
-We work closely with the international citizen science community and publish our research and tools on open access platforms wherever possible.
+We work closely with the international community and publish our research and tools on open access platforms wherever possible.

 We lead and contribute to a number of research partnerships, including the MICS project, funded by EU Horizon 2020, which we coordinate, EU-Citizen.Science and COS4CLOUD.
 Within the UK Natural Environment Research Council’s (NERC) engaging environments programme, we contributed to both the Opener and Encompass projects and we are a core partner of the national NC4EE project.